llou/django-plottings/README.md

 Django is the leading framework for building web applications in the Python ecosystem.

+# About

+This library is built with the intention of speeding up the building of data science webapps by generating graphics on the server side.

 The library provides three different ways to use the rendered graphics:

  - as a view to be served as a standalone graphics file